defano/jmonet/README.md

 ### Migrating from older versions

 JMonet versions 0.2.0 and later utilize [ReactiveX](https://github.com/ReactiveX/RxJava) for observables instead of the `Provider` classes that were present in earlier versions.
-Here's the TL;DR on migrating to RxJava:
+Here's what you need to do to upgrade:

 1. **Change API signatures:** JMonet APIs ending with `Provider` now end with `Observable`.
 For example, `JMonetCanvas#getGridSpacingProvider()` is now `JMonetCanvas#getGridSpacingObservable()`.
 3. **Use `BehvaiorSubject` in lieu of `Provider`:** RxJava's `BehaviorSubject` is roughly equivalent to JMonet's former `Provider` class: